IronScheme/IronScheme/README.md

 IronScheme
 ==========

+IronScheme aims to be a R6RS conforming Scheme-like implementation based on the Microsoft DLR.

+IronScheme implements over 99% of the R6RS specification and specified behavior.

-Main repo for IronScheme.
+**Notice:** Main repo for IronScheme.
 Codeplex/TFS will not be be maintained anymore.

 [![Build status](https://ci.appveyor.com/api/projects/status/github/leppie/IronScheme?branch=master&svg=true)](https://ci.appveyor.com/project/leppie/ironscheme/build/tests)